francesdallatorre/journal-app/README.md

 ## Available build commands

-Open [http://localhost:3000](http://localhost:3000) to view your local Express APP in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view your local app in the browser.
 The page will reload if you make edits.

 ## To deploy